mjmiller41/sushi-near-me/_places/to-see-roll-las-vegas-nv.md

   name: "To See Roll"
   type: Restaurant
   links: http://toseeroll.com/
-description: "Looking for sushi in Las Vegas, Nevada?
-Check out To See Roll for a delightful Japanese dining experience.
-Enjoy a variety of sushi and other dishes in a wel..."
+description: "To See Roll serves delicious sushi in Las Vegas, Nevada.
+Try fresh Japanese dishes for a great dining experience.
+Available for takeout, lunch, and dinner."
 place_id: ChIJFU-AGMzHyIARrJndeZWtDmQ
 photos:
   - name: >-